-While it may seem as if these challenges from within and from outside the ethical consensus sketched above is detrimental to this consensus, a closer look reveals that these differences of opinion for the most part do not deny that global climate change poses a serious ethical problem, and that action should be taken to do something about it.
-As such, these differences of opinion rather have to do with the question what action should be taken, and how it should be executed.
+something about it.
+As such, these differences of opinion relate to the question what action should be taken, and how it should be executed.
 As to the question how these differences should be settled, the considerations discussed in this report suggest that a process of rational dialogue with reference to ethical values should be followed on a case by case basis, rather than formulating prescriptions based on fixed points of departure that are not open for discussion.

-5.2 There is not a single basis for an ethical response to the challenges of global climate change, but many
+6.2 There is not a single basis for an ethical response to the challenges of global climate change, but many

 There is a certain seduction in the notion of finding a single basis or point of departure for all ethical action.
 Such a point of reference can makes one's life easy in many respects, one of which is that there is always a priority principle available to settle differences.
 Another advantage is that it results in a coherent set of beliefs, providing a framework in which decision-making and action can take place in a relatively uncomplicated fashion.
-The trouble with this approach, however, is that it is too simplistic.
+However, this approach is too simplistic.
 It does not take into account that many values can be relevant to a situation, and that different values can point to different courses of action in the same context.
 It also tends to reduce moral decision-making to a matter of calculation, instead of deeply engaging with the issues and questions and challenges of a situation, and slowly sorting out what to do in dialogue with others.

 Within the context of this report, it has been suggested, and can now be explicitly stated, that there is not a single basis for ethical action in the face of the challenges of global climate change, but many.
 This directly follows from the complexity of global climate change as a phenomenon unfolding in time.
-It also follows from the fact different actions are required by different agents in different contexts to appropriately, humanely, and ethically respond to the challenges of climate change.
+It also follows from the fact that different actions are required by different agents in different contexts to appropriately, humanely, and ethically respond to the challenges of climate change.
 For instance: